mahendrapaipuri/ceems/website/docs/configuration/ceems-lb.md

 In the  `resource-based` strategy, the query will be proxied to the TSDB instance that has the data based on the time period in the query.
 - `backends`: A list of objects describing each TSDB backend.
-  - `backends.id`: It is **important**
+  - `backends[0].id`: It is **important**
      that the `id` in the backend must be the same `id` used in the [Clusters Configuration](./ceems-api-server.md#clusters-configuration).
 This
      is how CEEMS LB will know which cluster to target.
-  - `backends.tsdb_urls`: A list of TSDB servers that scrape metrics from the cluster identified by `id`.
+  - `backends[0].tsdb`: A list of TSDB servers that scrape metrics from the cluster identified by `id`.
+        - `backends[0].tsdb.web`: Client HTTP configuration of TSDB
+        - `backends[0].tsdb.filter_labels`: A list of labels to filter before sending response to the client.
+Useful to filter hypervisor or compute node specific information for Openstack and k8s clusters.
-  - `backends.pyroscope_urls`: A list of Pyroscope servers that store profiling data from the cluster identified by `id`.
+  - `backends[0].pyroscope`: A list of Pyroscope servers that store profiling data from the cluster identified by `id`.
+        -`backends[0].pyroscope.web`: Client HTTP configuration of Pyroscope

 :::warning[WARNING]